Aadini-Tech/thoughts/OTT-content-discovery-platform.md

 - Content quality (HD, FHD, 4KD, Dolbyatoms, DolbyVision etc)
 - Average user rating
 - Who from our fiends list watched/liked/recommended
-- Comments section - Frieds comments are listed first.
+- Comments section - Friends comments are listed first.
--
+- Post comments only to my friends or public

 ## Monitizing the idea
 - Ads and promoted content from the content creators